 In August 2021 I decided to contact the “owner” of the first match above by email through ancestry.
 Soon after I received a favourable response from cousin Mike Byrne who also lives in Victoria having spent his early years in Lane Cove, Sydney.
 Since then we have been exchanging emails about our Byrne connection.
 From Mike’s point of view his strong ancestryDNA Byrne matches are as follows.

-ID cM Child of John and Margaret Byrne
+ID cM Child of John

 1 Janeanne Hardie 841 cM Michael Byrne